gerph/riscos64-simple-binaries/README.md

 The utility file will be entered at the offset given at offset &18.

 Future versions of this specification may require that the utility be loaded at a page boundary plus 4 bytes, as modules are.

+## Change history

+See [Changes](https://github.com/gerph/riscos64-clib/wiki/Changes) for summary of the changes in each release.